LEDIG STILLING VED UNIVERSITETET I AGDER

 We are an open and inclusive university marked by a culture of cooperation.
 The aim of the university is to further develop education and research at a high international level.

-PhD Research Fellow in Artificial Intelligence and Machine Learning tools for UAV communication
+PhD Research Fellow in AI and Machine learning tools for UAV communivations with focus on controll and autonomous operations

 About the position

 A fixed-term 100% position is available at the University of Agder, Faculty of Engineering and Science as a PhD Research Fellow in ICT, affiliated to the Department of Information and Communication Technology, for a period of three years, or four years with 25% required duties.
 The position is located, at the present, at Campus Grimstad.
-The starting date is negotiable with the Faculty.
+The starting date is as soon as possible or to be negotiated with the Faculty.

 The successful applicant will conduct research in the project Ubiquitous Connectivity via Autonomous Airborne Networks (AirBonnet).
 This project comprises a set of key developments intended to develop the technology of unmanned aerial vehicles (UAVs) such as zeppelins, balloons, and multicopters that autonomously navigate through the airspace to provide data connectivity in those locations where it is absent or unsatisfactory.